orbisgis/h2gis/README.md

 - spatial operators (`ST_Intersection`, `ST_Difference`, etc.)
 - spatial predicates (`ST_Intersects`, `ST_Contains`, etc.)

-#### H2Spatial Extension
+#### h2gis-nosfs

-Additional spatial SQL functions that are not in [Simple Features for SQL](http://www.opengeospatial.org/standards/sfs) (SFSQL)
+h2gis-nosfs contains additional spatial SQL functions that are not in [Simple Features for SQL](http://www.opengeospatial.org/standards/sfs) (SFSQL)

 Ex: `ST_Extent`, `ST_Explode`

-#### H2Drivers
+#### h2gis-drivers
-H2Drivers add H2 read/write support for file formats such as .shp, .dbf, .geojson, .gpx
+h2gis-drivers add H2 read/write support for file formats such as .shp, .dbf, .geojson, .gpx

 This package include 2 implementation of TableEngine that allow you to immediatly 'link' a table with a shape file.